 Spring and autumn are great times to enjoy Rome parks and the easiest to enjoy if travelling with a toddler, due to the many outdoor spaces available.
 At this time, you don’t have pool weather but opportunities to let off steam outside abound.

 Romans leave the city, especially in August, and the city becomes a hot and dusty wasteland, empty of locals and filled with sun stroked tourists.
 This is definitely not a good time to visit Rome with a baby or toddler and one I would strongly advice avoiding not just for the sun but also for the presence of the ever annoying mosquitoes.

 Rome is full of them and they are a colossal pain.
 They do not carry illnesses, but they are a nuisance and the peculiar breed that infests Rome’s gardens and waters are active both during the day and the night, giving you no rest.
 Babies often develop small allergic reactions to the bites, in the from of big, sore bumps: while nothing to worry about, they are a bothersome and they can spoil an evening out.

 If you are visiting in the summer, I highly recommend bringing a mosquito net for the pram and the cot so you can keep your baby protected without having to use chemicals.

 Please note: this post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.

-The biggest challenge for parents visiting Rome with a baby is mobility.
+The biggest challenge for parents visiting Rome with a baby or ever worse with a toddler is mobility.
 Traffic in Rome is a nightmare, cobbled streets and crazy parking habits make the city stroller-unfriendly and public transport is hit and miss (click for our survival guide to getting around Rome!).

 To make your stay less stressful, I highly recommend picking accommodation in the centre so you don’t have to rely on public transport and always have a carrier with you.